nickest14/Leetcode-golang/README.md

 #### 1028.
 Recover a Tree From Preorder Traversal
 #### 1298.
 Maximum Candies You Can Get from Boxes
 #### 1368.
 Minimum Cost to Make at Least One Valid Path in a Grid
+#### 1526.
+Minimum Number of Increments on Subarrays to Form a Target Array
 #### 1639.
 Number of Ways to Form a Target String Given a Dictionary
 #### 1751.
 Maximum Number of Events That Can Be Attended II
 #### 2106.
 Maximum Fruits Harvested After at Most K Steps